 Another important difference between photometric and spectroscopic surveys is their typical sky coverage.
 The former are usually (much) wider than the latter, since spectroscopic observations require a trade-off between area and depth.
-As a result, wide, almost full-sky, spectroscopic datasets like the 2MASS Redshift Survey (2MRS, Huchra et al. 2012) or the IRAS PSCz (Saunders et al. 2000) are much shallower and contain fewer objects than their fullsky photometric counterparts, such as the catalogues based on the 2-Micron All-Sky Survey (2MASS, Skrutskie et al. 2006) or on the Wide-Field Infrared Survey Explorer (WISE, Wright et al. 2010) measurements (e.g. Kovács & Szapudi 2015; Bilicki et al. 2016).
+As a result, wide, almost full-sky, spectroscopic data sets like the 2MASS Redshift Survey (2MRS; Huchra et al. 2012) or the IRAS PSCz (Saunders et al. 2000) are much shallower and contain fewer objects than their full-sky photometric counterparts, such as the catalogues based on the Two-Micron All-Sky Survey (2MASS, Skrutskie et al. 2006) or on the Wide-Field Infrared Survey Explorer (WISE; Wright et al. 2010) measurements (e.g. Kovács & Szapudi 2015; Bilicki et al. 2016).

-While spectroscopic surveys remain the primary datasets for three dimensional (3D) clustering analyses, the availability of wide and deep photometric catalogues allows us to perform studies of 2D, i.e. angular, clustering over much larger volumes.
-Indeed, two-point angular correlation functions and angular power spectra (APS hereafter) were historically the first statistics used to investigate the properties of the large scale structure of the Universe (e.g. Peebles 1973; Hauser & Peebles 1973; Peebles & Hauser 1974; Davis et al. 1977).
-In particular, the APS is the natural tool to analyze full-sky catalogues since spherical harmonics constitute the natural orthonormal basis on the sphere.
+While spectroscopic surveys remain the primary data sets for three-dimensional (3D) clustering analyses, the availability of wide and deep photometric catalogues allows us to perform studies of 2D, i.e. angular, clustering over much larger volumes.
+Indeed, twopoint angular correlation functions and angular power spectra (APS hereafter) were historically the first statistics used to investigate the properties of the large-scale structure of the Universe (e.g. Hauser & Peebles 1973; Peebles 1973; Peebles & Hauser 1974; Davis, Groth & Peebles 1977).
+In particular, the APS is the natural tool to analyse full-sky catalogues since spherical harmonics constitute the natural orthonormal basis on the sphere.
 This consideration applies to wide spectroscopic samples too, in which case the Bessel functions are included to trace clustering along the radial direction.
-The so-called Fourier-Bessel decomposition (Fisher et al. 1994; Heavens & Taylor 1995), has been however seldom applied so far due to the computational cost of the technique (e.g. Tadros et al. 1999; Percival et al. 2004; Leistedt et al. 2012).
+The so-called Fourier-Bessel decomposition (Fisher, Scharf & Lahav 1994; Heavens & Taylor 1995), has been however seldom applied so far due to the computational cost of the technique (e.g. Tadros et al. 1999; Percival et al. 2004; Leistedt et al. 2012).

-The APS has been used to quantify the 2D clustering properties in many existing photometric catalogues (e.g. Blake et al. 2004, 2007; Padmanabhan et al. 2007; Thomas et al. 2011; de Putter et al. 2012; Ho et al. 2012, 2015; Seo et al. 2012; Hayes & Brunner 2013; Leistedt et al. 2013; Leistedt & Peiris 2014; Nusser & Tiwari 2015).
+The APS has been used to quantify the 2D clustering properties in many existing photometric catalogues (e.g. Blake, Ferreira & Borrill 2004; Blake et al. 2007; Padmanabhan et al. 2007; Thomas, Abdalla & Lahav 2011; de Putter et al. 2012; Ho et al. 2012, 2015; Seo et al. 2012; Hayes & Brunner 2013; Leistedt et al. 2013; Leistedt & Peiris 2014; Nusser & Tiwari 2015).
 Although cosmological information can be extracted from purely 2D samples (e.g. Blake et al. 2004; Nusser & Tiwari 2015), much more stringent tests can be performed if some knowledge of clustering in the radial direction is also available.
-This is, in essence, the idea behind the tomographic approach, in which 2D clustering analyses are performed in different radial shells, both in terms of auto- as well as crosscorrelations between the bins.
-The better the proxy for the radial distance, the thinner the shells, the closer to a full 3D study the tomographic analysis is (e.g. Blake & Bridle

-2005; Asorev et al. 2012; Salazar-Albornoz et al. 2014).
-The tomographic approach to angular clustering is in particular possible thanks to the availability of photometric redshifts (photo-zs) estimated from multi-wavelength broadband photometry (Koo 1985).
-Indeed, most of the tomographic clustering analyses have focused on the SDSS galaxy and quasar photometric catalogues, i.e. targeting objects at relatively large redshifts (z > 0.4) and using much less than full-sky.
+This is, in essence, the idea behind the tomographic approach, in which 2D clustering analyses are performed in different radial shells, both in terms of auto- as well as cross-correlations between the bins.
+The better the proxy for the radial distance, the thinner the shells, the closer to a full 3D study the tomographic analysis is (e.g. Blake & Bridle 2005; Asorey et al. 2012; Salazar-Albornoz et al. 2014).
+The tomographic approach to angular clustering is in particular possible thanks to the availability of photometric redshifts (photo-zs) estimated from multiwavelength broad-band photometry (Koo 1985).
+Indeed, most of the tomographic clustering analyses have focused on the SDSS galaxy and quasar photometric catalogues, i.e. targeting objects at relatively large redshifts (z > 0.4)and using much less than full-sky.
 The sky coverage aspect is rather crucial, since APS errors scale with the square root of the employed area (e.g. Peebles 1980; Dodelson 2003).
-This is one of the reasons why surveys like Euclid (Laureijs et al. 2011) and the Large Synoptic Survey Telescope (LSST, LSST Science Collaboration et al. 2009), designed to map large portions of the sky at large depths, will adopt the tomographic analysis of APS as one of their main cosmological probes.
+This is one of the reasons why surveys like Euclid (Laureijs et al. 2011) and the Large Synoptic Survey Telescope (LSST; LSST Science Collaboration 2009), designed to map large portions of the sky at large depths, will adopt the tomographic analysis of APS as one of their main cosmological probes.